Understanding Customs Classification in International Trade

 For products with complex or disputed classification, or simply to provide certainty to the classification process, businesses in most countries can apply to the Customs authorities for binding decisions – also called binding tariff information, binding ruling or advanced ruling.
 These are classification decisions from the Customs authorities specific to your product.

 Businesses need to submit their classification for a specific product along with product information to the Customs authorities.
 If the authorities reject it, in most cases they will suggest an alternative Commodity Code that the business will need to review.
 It is therefore not a shortcut for classification.
-If Customs authorities approve it, a binding decision is issued.
+If Customs authorities approve it, they will issue a binding.
 Binding decisions have a expiry date so they need to be renewed and they can be revoked by customs authorities.

 Alegrant Leading Customs Experts in 25 countries…

-Italy, Gabon, Canada, Mexico, Philippines , Nigeria, Ghana, USA, Brazil , China, Congo, Lithuania, India , Saudi Arabia, Serbia, Equatorial Guinea, Netherland, UK, Belgium, Switzerland, Cameroon, France, Portugal, Singapore, Spain
+Italy, Gabon, Canada, Mexico, Philippines , Nigeria, Ghana, USA, Brazil , China, Congo, Lithuania, India , Saudi Arabia, Serbia, Equatorial Guinea, Netherlands, UK, Belgium, Switzerland, Cameroon, France, Portugal, Singapore, Spain